West Franklin High School

 There are several extracurricular activities that are offered, both athletic and non-athletic.
 Athletic teams compete in the Flint Hills League and are classified as a 3A school according to the KSHSAA.

 Administration

-West Franklin High School is currently under the leadership of Principal Kelci Patterson, and Assistant Principal, Paige Prouty.
+West Franklin High School is currently under the leadership of Principal Kelci Patterson.

 History

 It was founded in 2007 with the merger of Williamsburg High School and Pomona High School.
 It is located at the former Pomona High School's site.